fluid-cloudnative/fluid/README.md

 ## Adopters

-If you are intrested in Fluid and would like to share your experiences with others, you are warmly welcome to add your information on [ADOPTERS.md](ADOPTERS.md) page.
-We will continuousely discuss new requirements and feature design with you in advance.
+If you are interested in Fluid and would like to share your experiences with others, you are warmly welcome to add your information on [ADOPTERS.md](ADOPTERS.md) page.
+We will continuously discuss new requirements and feature design with you in advance.

 ## Open Source License